 In September 2016, Hudson announced the results of a market prospects study by Industrial Mineral Management Consultants in Ontario which took the GreenSpar product and ran a series of technical tests after grinding it to a very fine minus 45 micron particle size (a micron is a thousandth of a millimeter).
 The GreenSpar45, as that product is referred to, proved to have excellent technical properties that would make it attractive for these additional markets.
 More recently in August 2018, the Company announced that it received very favourable test results when using GreenSpar45 in paint and clear coating formulations.
-The test work completed by Marschall Labs Inc, of Clearwater, Florida, indicated that GreenSpar45 performs very well in paint and clear coating applications.
+The independent test work completed by Marschall Labs Inc, of Clearwater, Florida, indicated that GreenSpar45 performs very well in paint and clear coating applications.

-The Company, through its distributor in the United States, Terra Firma, has been marketing GreenSpar to a wide range of paint, coatings, and polymer companies in the United States.
+The Company, on behalf of Hudson Greenland and through its distributor in the United States, Terra Firma, has been marketing GreenSpar to a wide range of paint, coatings, and polymer companies in the United States.
 A number of companies have been actively testing GreenSpar in 2020.
-In calendar 2020 Q4, the Company contracted a toll facility in Germany to micronize 24 tonnes of GreenSpar to 45 microns and 15 microns product sizes to be used for industrial scale testing by the paints and coatings industry.
-This material is being shipped to Terra Firma in the United States with expected arrival in the coming weeks.
+In calendar 2020 Q4, a contract was signed with a toll facility in Germany to micronize 24 tonnes of GreenSpar to 45 microns and 15 microns product sizes to be used for industrial scale testing by the paints and coatings industry.
+This material was shipped to Terra Firma in the United States in late 2020.